cosmoskitten/beam/website/src/documentation/io/developing-io-java.md

 To implement a `BoundedSource`, your subclass must override the following abstract methods:

-  * `splitIntoBundles`: The runner uses this method to split your finite data into bundles of a given size.
+  * `split`: The runner uses this method to split your finite data into bundles of a given size.

   * `getEstimatedSizeBytes`: The runner uses this method to estimate the total size of your data, in bytes.

-  * `producesSortedKeys`: A method to tell the runner whether your source produces key/value pairs in sorted order.
-If your source doesn't produce key/value pairs, your implementation of this method must return false.

   * `createReader`: Creates the associated `BoundedReader` for this `BoundedSource`.